jvfon/Blog/articles/tech/Shopify/themeDevBasics.md

         {% endfor %}
 ```

-Then delete the code below:
+Then delete the code below, we no longer need it:
 ```
         <a class="p-2 text-dark" href="#">Features</a>
         <a class="p-2 text-dark" href="#">Enterprise</a>